coffeecodeconverter/VB.Net-Lib-Smooth-Windows/README.md

 # VB.Net-Smooth-Windows
-Smoothly Animate WinForms - Position, Resize, Fade, Module Code - works with any project
+Smoothly Animate WinForms - Position, Resize, Fade, and Chain effects together.
+Single VB.Module  - works with any project using .NET Framework 4.5 or above.

 Introducing Smooth Windows for VB.Net<br>

 # Smooth Form Movement and Resizing Module

-A module designed to simplify the process of moving and resizing a form with smooth animations, including fading transparency.
+A module designed to simplify the process of moving and resizing a form with smooth animations, including fading transparency. <br>
 It allows resizing from a specific corner of the window for a more visually appealing effect, based on the screen quadrant.
-Compatible with .NET Framework 4.0 and above.
+it has many easing functions too. both duration and Easing functions can be overridden per function call to blend the animations into a larger effect.

 ## Usage